mpayetta/mpayetta.github.io/_posts/2016-07-29-building-a-node-restful-api-unit-testing.markdown

 All our unit tests will start with a call to mocha's `describe` function, which will be the starting point for the test.
 The describe function has two parameters, the first one is a String that should represent what we're testing in this suite.
-The seconde one is a callback function with no parameters.
+The second one is a callback function with no parameters.
 So we can start by describing our test suite as the "Tasks API Tests":

 {% highlight javascript %}